 Pier 4 Pavilion houses the large amphitheater where the Dolphin Show is performed and where you're likely to get splashed if you sit in the lower seating rows!!
 The 4-D Immersion Theater is located in the Glass Pavilion, also home to Animal Planet Australia.
 Both of these special attractions were included on our timed ticket, and we made sure we were at the designated spot for our pre-scheduled time to see both of these shows.
 The 4-D Immersion Show was a movie in 4-D as the name suggests---you experienced sights, sounds, smells and touch while watching a fascinating film about wildlife---was extremely well done and worth the time.
 Also while in Pavilion 4, take a minute to see "Jellies Invasion:Oceans Out of Balance."
 The upside-down jellyfish were little luminous beings I had not seen before.

 It is worth spending at least 2 hours in the aquarium (maybe more).
 For the tired and hungry, each pavilion has a cafe of its own, and a souvenir shop relating to the ecosystem on display in that pavilion.
 Some of the souvenirs are actually for grown-ups and are artistic.

-Because we had a group ticket which included admission to the Aquarium, Dolphin Show, 4-D Theatre and our transportation to Baltimore for $25, it was an amazingly good bargain for us.
+Because we had a group ticket which included admission to the Aquarium, Dolphin Show, 4-D Theater and our transportation to Baltimore for $25 (2009 price), it was an amazingly good bargain for us.